ROOT™ Periodontal & Implant Centers

 Will PST cure gum disease?

-PST is not a cure for gum disease, it is a procedure that restores the gum line.
-Patients who have periodontal disease will need to address that issue prior to having PST.
+PST is not a cure for gum disease; it is a procedure that restores the gum line.
+Patients who have periodontal disease will need to address that issue before having PST.

 Is PST a permanent correction?